Tax and starting work

 Most employees pay tax through the PAYE (Pay As You Earn) system.
-This means that your employer deducts the tax you owe directly from your wages, and pays this tax directly to the Revenue Commisioners.
-The Revenue Commissioners collect taxes from citizens on behalf of the Irish Government.
+This means that your employer deducts the tax you owe directly from your wages, and pays this tax directly to Revenue.

-It is important to ensure that your tax is dealt with properly from the start and that your new employer deducts the right amount of tax from your pay.
-To ensure that this happens, you will need to do two things:
+It is important to make sure that your tax is dealt with properly from the start and that your new employer deducts the right amount of tax from your pay.

 Tax credits reduce the amount of income tax that you have to pay.
 Your gross tax is calculated depending on your income.
 Tax credits are then deducted from the gross tax to give the amount of tax that you have to pay.

-Tax is payable on earnings of all kinds that result from your employment (including for example, bonuses, overtime, non-cash pay or benefit-in-kind such as the use of company car, tips or Christmas boxes.
-You do not pay tax on: scholarship income, interest from savings certificates, savings bonds and national instalment savings schemes, and payments to approved pension schemes.
+Tax is payable on earnings of all kinds that result from your employment.
+This includes for example, bonuses, overtime, non-cash pay or benefit-in-kind (such as the use of company car or tips).

 Pay that you receive through working extra hours (overtime) or bonuses, is included as part of your taxable pay for that week or month.
 You do not get any additional tax-free allowances against these additional earnings.